-NOTE 6 New standards and interpretations not yet adopted
+NOTE 5 New standards and interpretations not yet adopted

-Standard Description Impact Amendments to IAS 16, Property, Plant and Equipment and IAS 38, Intangible Assets Issued to clarify acceptable methods of depreciation and amortization.
-Effective November 1, 2016, applied prospectively.
-The Co-operative is evaluating the impact, if any, of the amendment.
-IFRS 15, Revenue From Contracts with Customers Issued to provide guidance on the recognition of revenue from contracts with customers and to enhance disclosures about revenue.
-Effective November 1, 2017, applied retrospectively with certain limitations.
-The Co-operative is evaluating the impact, if any, of the amendment.
-Amendments to IFRS 9, Financial Instruments Issued to introduce a single, forward-looking "expected loss" impairment model for financial assets which will require more timely recognition of expected credit losses, and a fair value through other comprehensive income category for financial assets that are debt instruments.
+Standard Description Impact IFRS 15, Revenue from Contracts with Customers Issued to provide guidance on the recognition of revenue from contracts with customers and to enhance disclosures about revenue.
+Effective November 1, 2018, applied retrospectively with certain limitations.
+The Co-operative is evaluating the impact, if any, of the standard.
+Amendments to IFRS 9, Financial Instruments Issued to introduce a single, forward-looking "expect- ed loss" impairment model for financial assets which will require more timely recognition of expected credit losses, and a fair value through other compre- hensive income category for financial assets that are debt instruments.
 Effective November 1, 2018, applied retrospectively.
 The Co-operative has adopted the earlier versions of IFRS 9 and is evaluating the impact, if any, of the amendment.
+IFRS 16, Leases Issued to provide principles for the recognition, presentation and disclosure of leases.
+Lessees will be required to account for leases with a single on-balance sheet model similar to finance leases.
+Lessor accounting is substantially unchanged, with a requirement for more robust disclosures.
+Effective November 1, 2019, applied retrospectively with certain practical expedients.
+The Co-operative is evaluating the impact, if any, of the standard.

-NOTE 7 Inventories
+NOTE 6 Inventories

-(\$ millions) 2015 2014
+2016 2015

-Manufactured product 302 467
+Manufactured product 385 302

-Goods purchased for resale 242 238
+Goods purchased for resale 245 242

-Parts and supplies 13 5
+Parts and supplies 12 13

-557 710
+642 557

-NOTE 8 Investments and advances
+NOTE 7 Investments and advances

-(\$ millions) 2015 2014
+2016 2015

 Investments:

+Short-term investments 70 -

 The Co-operators Group Limited 2 2

-Interprovincial Co-operative Limited 1 1
+Interprovincial Cooperative Limited 1 1

 Other 1 1

 Advances:

-Canoe Forest Products Limited 5 8
+Canoe Forest Products Ltd. - 5

-Retail lending program 144 71
+Retail lending program 143 144

-Finance agreements 88 76
+Finance agreements 67 88

-Less: current portion (49) (29)
+Less: current portion (118) (49)

-192 130
+166 192

-NOTE 9 Joint operations
+NOTE 8 Joint operations